Welch_Chris-Corry

 At Nova Polymer we work with dozens of sign fabricators every year as educators and advisors.
 The goal has not only been to integrate photopolymer methodologies into a fabricator’s overall practice but also to ensure that the process can be efficient and profitable.
 This requires extensive effort on behalf of the employees who manage the process.
 Their efforts and ongoing education can turn photopolymer production into a high-level art that generates quality and profitable products.

-One such fabricator is Chris Corry, an employee of Welch Signage in Scarborough Maine.
+One such fabricator is Chris Carey, an employee of Welch Signage in Scarborough Maine.
 Welch is a highly successful regional planner and fabricator of complex wayfinding sign systems.
 Eighteen months ago they were awarded a project that required hundreds of photopolymer signs and decided to use the opportunity to take the plunge into integrating photopolymer into their shop.

-“We went from one project and after four months of getting comfortable with the process we ramped up to about 80% of my time on photopolymer,” stated Corry who clearly looks comfortable in the clean workshop surrounded by sign projects at various stages of completion, shop drawings, and sign samples.
-Corry continues; “Once we were able to get up to 100-300 signs per day we were able to tweak the process to make it more efficient and improve quality, mainly by changing the bulbs and refining the tipping process with the painter.”
+“We went from one project and after four months of getting comfortable with the process we ramped up to about 80% of my time on photopolymer,” stated Carey who clearly looks comfortable in the clean workshop surrounded by sign projects at various stages of completion, shop drawings, and sign samples.
+Carey continues; “Once we were able to get up to 100-300 signs per day we were able to tweak the process to make it more efficient and improve quality, mainly by changing the bulbs and refining the tipping process with the painter.”

 Average day at Welch signs